BrandonlimNP/Integrated-Project/README.md

 # Evo Tech
 This project is about developing an Ecommerce website that sells mainly monitors and pc related accessories.

+# Design process
+This website is for tech enthusiasts and users searching for monitors, mouses and headphones.
+They can shop for the monitors, mouses and headphones they are interested in as we have a wide selection of tech products to choose from.

 # Features
 This section will briefly explain the features our website has and some features we have yet to implement.